 - Fill a large pot with water and submerge your corn and let it soak for at least 20-30 minutes.
 Soaking will keep your corn from burning during the cooking process.

 - Place the corn on the grill.
 Close the top of your grill and let your corn cook for about 10 minutes.

 - Flip your corn and let it cook for another 10 minutes.
 You’ll notice light char marks appear.

 - Remove and let your corn cool for a few minutes.
 Shuck your corn over a garbage can.
 The silk and husks will come off without trouble.
-Now all you need is a bit of butter and toothpick for later.
+Now all you need is a bit of butter!

 Individually wrapping your corn in aluminum foil is another way to make this grilled treat and will leave your sweet and crunchy maize with a freshly steamed appeal.
 Follow these seven steps.